confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 ibmcloud_user_id = "<IBM Cloud User ID>"
 cluster_name = "<cluster name>"
-cos_service_instance_name = "<Name of your COS service instance>" OR cos_service_instance_id = "<ID of your COS service instance>" cos_bucket_name = "<COS bucket name>"
+cos_service_instance_name = "<Name of your COS service instance>" OR cos_service_instance_id = "<ID of your COS service instance>" cos_bucket_name = "<Name of your COS bucket name>"
 ```

+If you created your COS resources without using with `cos` Terraform configuration you should provide the name or ID of your existing COS service instance as the `cos_service_instance_name/cos_service_instance_id` parameter and the name of your existing COS bucket as the `cos_bucket_name` parameter.
+If you created your COS service instance `cos` Terraform configuration you can find the ID of your COS service instance in the outputs of the `cos` Terraform configuration.

 > **Notes:**
 > - The `cos_service_instance` resource can be specified using its name or ID.
 The `cos_service_instance_name` and `cos_service_instance_id` variables are mutually exclusive.
 > - Variables with the same name as variables in the end to end Terraform configuration are as described in that [configuration's parameters](#parameters).
 > - All COS and VPC infrastructure resources must exist before running this Terraform configuration.
 > - Additional variables and their defaults are defined in the [variables.tf](./terraform/podvm-build/variables.tf) file for this Terraform configuration.
-> - If you don't specify the optional `podvm_image_name` variable then the name of the custom image created will be based on the latest commit hash of the [latest commit hash](https://github.com/confidential-containers/cloud-api-adaptor/commits/staging) of the confidential containers cloud API adaptor staging branch.
+> - If you don't specify the optional `podvm_image_name` variable then the name of the custom image created will be based on [the latest commit hash](https://github.com/confidential-containers/cloud-api-adaptor/commits/staging) of the confidential containers cloud API adaptor staging branch.
 > - If you specify `podvm_image_name` yourself you must add the `-amd64` or `-s390x` suffix to `podvm_image_name` depending on the CPU architecture of the instance you are building the peer pod VM image on.
 This is different to the behaviour of this parameter in the e2e Terraform configuration.
 > - The `Operator` and `Console Admin` roles must be [assigned](https://cloud.ibm.com/docs/vpc?topic=vpc-vsi_is_connecting_console&interface=ui) to the user.
 The Terraform configuration will create the `Console Admin` role for the user `ibmcloud_user_id` is set to in the configuration `terraform.tfvars`.